 **On 2 year old vines, double the first year rates and use the same interval.
 Bearing vines will need 2 ½ pounds of fertilizer per plant applied in March.

 **Magnesium deficiency, a yellowing between the leaf veins on older leaves, may become noticeable in midsummer.
 For young plants, apply 2 ounces of magnesium sulfate (Epsom salts like this one) around each vine, watering it afterward.
 Apply 4-8 ounces per mature, bearing vine.
 2-3 years may be required to bring the magnesium levels up for the best plant performance.

 **Insects such as the Japanese beetles and aphids may attack grapes as well as diseases such as black rot and Pierce’s disease.
-Careful understanding of local techniques with these problems will be beneficial.
+Learning how to grow grapes can be a bit different in each part of the world so careful understanding of local techniques with these pest/disease problems will be beneficial.

 **Grapes mature in late summer to early fall.
 Full color is not the only indicator of maturity.
 At maturity, the seeds and the cluster stems turn brown and the berries attain maximum sweetness.
 Harvest and enjoy!